 Nutrition and Taste

-Nutritionally ants are, like most insects, tiny powerhouses, often containing anywhere from twice to three times as much protein by mass as comparable mammal or avian sources.
-As mentioned above they are also rich with minerals and vitamins and contain not-insignificant amounts of carbohydrates and fats.
+Nutritionally, ants are, like most insects, tiny powerhouses, often containing anywhere from twice to three times as much protein by mass as comparable mammal or avian sources.

 You could do a lot worse when it comes to gathering food than spending the time collecting enough ants to make a meal, or at least a good snack.